nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 }
 {% endhighlight %}

-Sadly this won't work properly yet, because the `stackedCoroutine` function does not properly pass on exceptions.
-To fix it the function needs to be wrapped in a big `try` block with some logic to pass exceptions through:
+Sadly this won't work properly yet, because the `stackedCoroutine` function doesn't handle the exception correctly.
+To fix it the function needs some modifications:

 {% highlight php %}
 <?php

 function stackedCoroutine(Generator $gen) {
     $stack = new SplStack;
     $exception = null;